 If you are experiencing hair loss or thinning hair, you might not want to slow it down and in fact may want to maximise the hair that you have with a certain hairstyle.

-Lockdown has also seen a lot more of you exploring different hairstyles, whether that is out of necessity or making the most of the opportunity to try something new.
-We take a look at some of the most popular lockdown looks and quarantine cuts!
+2020 saw a lot more of you exploring different hairstyles, whether that is out of necessity or making the most of the opportunity to try something new.
+We take a look at some of the most popular looks and cuts!

 The buzz cut

 The buzz cut is often the name given to a ‘tennis-ball’ style, once-over with the clippers.
 However, the buzz cut has its own variants (including 0.5-1 all over, or a fade on the sides), and is a great style for you to adopt if you want to experiment with shorter hair.

 The crew cut